agency-quill/agency/documentation/web/dynamic-dynamic-alley.md

 ### Offer Code

 The offer code currently programmed in the dynamic alley position is __W20_06_980_DYNTST0H__.
-To update it, we need to overwrite its contents in ADCore. _If we wish to remove the ad, we need to remove all of the content from the offer code._
+To update it, overwrite its contents in ADCore. _To remove the ad remove all of the content from the offer code._

 ### Data